 Connector.
 Relator.
 Activator.

 Karen joined Blue Beyond in 2014 as a consultant, account lead, and our “East Coast Anchor.”
-She received a B.A. in Communications with a minor in English from Quinnipiac University, and has been working in the consulting field for more than 30 years.
-Karen started her career working at a full-service advertising/PR agency where she first learned how to translate client needs into responsive solutions.
-This then led her to focus on marketing to external stakeholders, and from there she spent more than 20 years focused on organizational communications/employee engagement and change.
-Karen is known for being passionate, effective, outspoken, working well with others, questioning the “status quo,” and has been told by former employees that she was the best manager they’d ever had.
+She has been working in the communications field for more than 30 years, starting at a full-service advertising/PR agency where she first learned how to translate client needs into responsive solutions.
+This then led her to focus on marketing to external stakeholders, and from there she came to truly appreciate the value of “inside-out” marketing – essentially brand-building through employees first.

 What skills and expertise do you bring to the team?